 - hire, lease, rental or loan, or any other form of exploitation

-Other than expressly permitted by the terms and conditions specific to individual services, you may not without the prior written consent of Significance magazine:
+Other than expressly permitted by the terms and conditions specific to individual services, you may not without the prior written consent of the Royal Statistical Society:

 - systematically extract and/or re-utilise parts of the contents of the website, including but not limited to the utilisation of any data mining, robots, or similar data gathering and extraction tools to extract (whether once or many times) for re-utilisation of any substantial parts of this website